Case File no. 221: Kabukicho: Characters

 She is the younger of the Morstan siblings, who grew up with her older sister as her only companion.
-On the day she was taken up for adoption, she decided to run away to Kabukicho with Lucy.
+On the day she was taken up for adoption, she decided to run away to Kabukicho with Lucy where both eventually became detectives; with Mary becoming known as "the lil' devil girl detective" for her wit and charm.
+She is one of the detectives brought together by Sherlock Holmes to find Jack the Ripper.